-The Federal Investment Tax Credit (ITC) is and will likely remain applicable for the foreseeable future in the state of Utah.
+The federal incentive accounts for 30 percent of an array.
+Although this incentive is decreasing the Federal Investment Tax Credit (ITC) is and will likely remain applicable for the foreseeable future.

 Valley Electric Solar Incentives

-3. Nearly 90% of Nevada’s Energy Comes from Outside the State
+3. Nearly 90 Percent of Nevada’s Energy Comes from Outside the State

-Although a reasonable amount of power comes from Nevada’s Hoover Dam, California and Arizona get more of their power from the dam than Nevada, and roughly 90% of Nevada’s energy comes from out of state.
+Although a reasonable amount of power comes from Nevada’s Hoover Dam, California and Arizona get more of their power from the dam than Nevada, and roughly 90 percent of Nevada’s energy comes from out of state.

 The main source of this energy created in Nevada itself can be attributed to natural gas, which 8 of the state’s 10 main power plants uses to produce the bulk of its total power.
 Nevada redistributes natural gas to neighboring states and other places, making it one of the focal points of natural gas in the West and the United States in general.

 This means that residences from Reno to Carson City in the Silver State who go solar will be able to domesticate the energy production of Nevada, taking it one step closer to energy independence in the same way solar gives homeowners energy independence from utility rate hikes.